Work Experience for Full Certification

 Please see the bottom of this page to find required forms to submit for work experience verification.

-The National Council on Family Relations (NCFR) considers family life education work experience to be employment that involves prevention and education for individuals and families relevant to the 10 FLE content areas.
+The National Council on Family Relations (NCFR) considers Family Life Education work experience to be employment that involves prevention and education for individuals and families relevant to the 10 Family Life Education content areas.
 Employment is typically demonstrated through curriculum and material development, and the development or presentation of workshops, courses or programs involving life skills; e.g. communication, parenting, financial management, sexuality, etc. Family life education can also involve research, program administration and policy development.

 - The work is educational and preventive in nature, rather than therapeutic